agusfl/printf/README.md

 |print_char.c  |Prints a char
 |print_string.c |Prints a string
 |print_number.c |Prints an integer and decimal number
+|print_binary.c |Prints an integer in its binary form
+|print_octa.c |Prints an integer in its octal form
 |print_rev.c | Prints a string in reverse
 |print_rot13.c | Prints a string with rot13 encryption
+|print_hexa_low.c | Prints an integer in  its hexadecimal form with letters in lowercase
+|print_hexa_UPPERCASE.c | Prints an integer in its hexadecimal form with letters in uppercase

 ## Flowchart